tier4/scenario_simulator_v2/docs/developer_guide/lane_pose_calculation/LanePoseCalculation.md

 ## Lane coordinate system calculation algorithm for a specific lane

 !!! summary
-    - The calculation of the posture in the lane coordinate system involves two steps: first, filtering by "which lanes can be matched," and then "calculating the posture in the specific lane coordinate system.
+    - The calculation of the pose in the lane coordinate system involves two steps: first, filtering by "which lanes can be matched," and then "calculating the pose in the specific lane coordinate system.
     - The parameter that most affects the matching results is the length of the horizontal bar.
 This length depends on the type of Entity and the timing of the calculation.
 If you want to check the length quickly, please check [this section](#quick-guide-to-horizontal-bar-lengths).

 ### Quick guide to horizontal bar lengths